 From Pinterest boards to online blogs and magazines.
 Clean and minimal interiors that are both beautiful to look at and sure to impress any guests.

 But how do these interiors fair in the real world?
 Arguably less impressively, especially if there are children involved.

 But don’t be disheartened; the stylish home of your dreams can still be achieved, with some careful consideration towards adding not just style, but purpose to your décor.

-Install carpet that is made to last
+Install carpet this is made to last

 Where you plan to lay carpet, and what sort of footfall it will have to endure will help you narrow down your options.
 You can afford to treat yourself to a bit of luxury in the bedroom, where a softer pile will withstand slippers or bare feet, but you’ll need something with a dense, tight, low-pile tuft in high footfall areas such as stairs.

 Loop pile carpets are the most durable because there are no open ends, making it less likely to pull or shed.
 Nylon, polypropylene, and wool resist wear and tear much better than other fibres, like acrylic and polyester.

 Invest in seating you will want to use